 However, there’s a catch.
 If your Mustang is a daily driver and you treat it like an ordinary family car, there’s no need for UHP tires.
 In fact, you’re all good with grand touring all-season tires.
 Make sure to choose ‘grand touring’ and not ‘touring’ since the former is better suited for muscle cars.
 Ordinary touring tires are best suited for minivans or compact sedans.

-Of course, snow and cold weather demands a proper set of snow tires.
-And for racing, dragstrip, or high-performance applications, only summer tires will do, but only if you really need them.
+Of course, snow and cold weather demands a proper set of snow tires for Mustang.
+And for racing, dragstrip, or high-performance applications, only best summer tires will do, but only if you really need them.
 Summer tires are not only expensive, but they wear faster than all-season rubber.
-Summer tires have fantastic grip, but they need heat to perform at higher levels.
+Best summer tires have fantastic grip, but they need heat to perform at higher levels.

 It’s a unique feature designed for Mustang drivers in changing weather conditions.
 But aside from the gimmicks, the Continental Extreme Contact DWS06 is a great tire for the Mustang.
 The aggressive asymmetrical tread design is perfect for the Mustang’s sporty and bold stance.
 The tire is constructed from a patented formula with silica and +Saline additives.
 This formula enhances wet handling and lowers the rolling resistance of the rubber.
 It’s a high-performance tire with the benefits of touring rubber.
 This is an excellent choice if you like going fast in your ‘Stang, but it also offers a quiet and comfortable ride all throughout.